 What do you really need right now?
 If it's a fully rules-as-written Fourth Edition D&D Random Dragon Generator with full specs and their treasure hoard then you're in luck!
 You really love 4th Edition D&D, right?
 Check out this spectacular specimen from April 30, 1995.
 There's also a slightly updated preface with dragon presets.

-Activity Hooks using flavor from charater
+Activity Hooks using flavor from charater.

 Try the radically earlier version of the book of names developed in 1995.
 It supports fifteen person name flavors.